abisz/talk-ml-introduction/README.md

 # Introduction to Machine Learning
 This presentation is made with [reveal.js](https://github.com/hakimel/reveal.js).

+A live version of this presentation can be found [here](https://abisz.github.io/talk-ml-introduction/#/).

 ## Getting Started
 ```
 # Installing dependencies
 npm install
+bower install

 # Starting local server
 npm start